-Name of legislation Smoke-free Places Act An Act to Amend the Smoke-free Places Act Bill 44, An Act to Amend the Smoke-free Places Act Bill 18, An Act to Amend the Smoke-free Places Act (Received Royal Assent on December 16, 2016 but not Date in force yet in force) • October 1, 2004, January 1, 2010, and July 1, 2015 Workplaces Smoking and vaping prohibited in enclosed workplaces Smoking and vaping prohibited in group living facilities • Smoking and vaping permitted by registered guests and their invited guests in designated smoking hotel rooms equipped with separate ventilation systems (only applies to rooms constructed or substantially renovated after this section of the Act came into force) Restaurants Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Bars Smoking and vaping prohibited Public places Smoking and vaping prohibited Outdoor provisions • Smoking and vaping prohibited on and within 3 m of bar and restaurant patios • Smoking and vaping prohibited on school grounds • Smoking and vaping prohibited within 9 m of doorways, air intakes or windows of enclosed public places and workplaces • Smoking and vaping prohibited on and within 20 m of playgrounds, beaches and sports fields Smoking and vaping prohibited on and within 9 m of outdoor trails Smoking and vaping prohibited in provincial parks (except for occupied campsites, golf courses, and designated smoking areas) Private Motor Vehicles An Act to Amend the Smoke-free Places Act • In force January 1, 2010 • Smoking and vaping prohibited in private motor vehicles with children under the age of 16 years Provision for municipalities No. Municipalities cannot pass bylaws related to - smoking.
+[T Name of legislation Smoke-free Places Act An Act to Amend the Smoke-free Places Act Bill 44, An Act to Amend the Smoke-free Places Act Bill 18, An Act to Amend the Smoke-free Places Act (Received Royal Assent on December 16, 2016 but not yet in force) Bill 16, Cannabis Control Act (Assented to March 16, 2010) D 2018, but not yet in force) Date in force • October 1, 2004, January 1, 2010, and July 1, 2015 Workplaces Smoking and vaping prohibited in enclosed workplaces Smoking and vaping prohibited in group living Castly as facilities Smoking and vaping permitted by registered guests and their invited guests in designated smoking hetel and their invited guests in designated smoking hotel rooms equipped with separate ventilation systems (only applies to rooms constructed or substantially renovated after this section of the Act came into force) Restaurants Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Smoking and vaping prohibited Bars Smoking and vaping prohibited Smoking and vaping prohibited Public places Smoking and vaping prohibited Smoking and vaping prohibited Outdoor provisions Smoking and vaping prohibited on and within 3 m of outdoor provisions bar and restaurant patios Smoking and vaping prohibited on school grounds Smoking and vaping prohibited within 9 m of doorways, air intakes or windows of enclosed public places and workplaces Smoking and vaping prohibited on and within 20 m of playgrounds, beaches and sports fields Smoking and vaping prohibited on and within 9 m of outdoor trails Smoking and vaping prohibited in provincial parks (except for occupied campsites, golf courses, and designated smoking areas) Private Motor Vehicles An Act to Amend the Smoke-free Places Act • In force January 1, 2010 Smoking and vaping prohibited in private motor vehicles with children under the age of 16 years Bill 16, Cannabis Control Act prohibits the use of cannabis or medical use cannabis in any vehicle, as defined in the Motor Vehicle Act and the Off-Road

+Motor Vehicle Act (not yet in force) Provision for municipalities No. Municipalities cannot pass bylaws related to smoking.
 Some communities have adopted policies, but they have no authority to enforce them.
-Summary • Legislation strong regarding both indoor and outdoor protection from SHS and vapour
+Summary Legislation strong regarding both indoor and outdoor protection from SHS and vapour from a variety of substances, including cannabis